 Having Tremors

-Experiencing tremors makes one realize that the problem is severe and that a specialist is needed to assist with rehabilitation and recovery for concussion.
+Experiencing tremors makes one realize that the problem is severe and that a specialist is needed to assist with rehabilitation and recovery from concussion.
 It would help if you kept an eye out for tremors because they signify that you need to visit a neurologist.
 Having tremors or shaking that doesn’t make any sense when working out might be a sign that your head injury has left you with a neurological problem.
 Concussion patients have tremors due to worry or anxiety throughout their rehabilitation, and with the right neurologist, they can go back to normal.